The Meet-You-There Walk

-Instead of driving with your spouse to the market or some other nearby destination, leave a bit early on foot and meet him there, then catch a ride back home.
+Instead of driving with your spouse to the market or some other nearby destination, leave a bit earlier on foot and meet him there, then catch a ride back home.

 First step: If you normally walk a three-mile loop in the neighborhood, draw a circle on a map extending that far out in all directions from your home.
 This is your sphere of possibility (and it’ll grow larger as you get fitter).
-The feeling and purpose you’ll gain from doing this kind of walk will eventually lead to …
+Need major motivation to lose weight walking?
+Repeat these weight-loss motivation mantras to yourself.

 Instead of walking to get in shape, once or twice a week, walk to get things done.
 The ATM, the supermarket, the post office, the nail salon.
 This is healthy, stress-free multitasking at its best.

 We are creatures of habit.
 Break yours by occasionally walking your normal route in the other direction.
 It not only beats boredom, but it’ll wake you up to the world around you by helping you see things from fresh angles—and you'll lose weight walking.
 (By the way, if you're trying to lose weight, never, ever eat this one food.)

 First step: Go left instead of right when you take your first step.
 Make a point to notice three things you never observed from the opposite direction.

 When it’s time for your next one-on-one with your boss, suggest something that will get your supervisor’s attention.
-Instead of sitting in her office where you may feel intimidated and she may be distracted by incoming emails, suggest that the two of you go for a walk.
+Instead of sitting in her office where you may feel intimidated and she may be distracted by incoming e-mails, suggest that the two of you go for a walk.
 (Ever wonder where your fat goes when you lose weight?
 It might surprise you.)